epfml/ML_course/projects/project1/ReadMe.md

 * rapport which will contain the final report PDF that was written in Overleaf
 * scripts which is the main folder that contains all of the code

+In the scripts folder, there are these python files :
+* implementations.py : contains the required implementations by the project of linear/ridge/logistic regression, etc...
+* def.py : external function we coded that would help us throughout the project, either for cross validation or display or anything
+* costs.py : file containing the code for costs computation
+* helpers.py and proj1_helpers.py : two files given at the beginning containing pre-made function useful for importing and displaying infos
+* run.py : actual file that should be run and does the prediction

 ## Execution
+For this project we coded everything by using Python 3.

 Get into the scripts/ folder and launch
 ```bash
 python3 run.py